8 Plumbing Tips for New Homeowners

 - Strong musty odors

 Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
 These caustic cleaners can damage your pipes if used frequently.
 In addition, they only offer a temporary solution at best.

-A safer alternative is to have non-chemical supplies available the next time you have a plumbing crisis.
+A better alternative is to have non-chemical supplies on hand the next time you have a plumbing emergency.
 These include:

 - Cup plunger for backed up sinks, tubs and showers

 - Adjustable wrench to remove the P-trap from under clogged sinks

 - Utility bucket to catch water from a leaky pipe

 - Duct tape to stem the flow of a plumbing leak until a plumber arrives